 - Learn the musical selections we choose.
 Your lesson time should be used for improving your technique, not learning your music. - Leave your outside life at the door.
 It will be waiting for you when you leave. - Enjoy the process.
 Experiment.
 If it doesn't work, try something else.
 Take constructive criticism as an opportunity for improvement, not as a personal attack. - Commit yourself fully!
 Be engaged.
 The benefit you receive is equal to the work you put into the process.

 There is no "typical" process.
-Every student is different - with a different voice, temperament and learning style, I develop a process for each student that walks into my studio.
+Every student is different - with a different voice, temperament and learning style.
+I develop a personal program to suit each indiviual student that walks into my studio.

 Master of Music; Indiana University, School of Music

 Study Abroad; Vienna, Austria Institute for the International Education of Students

 Bachelor of Music; Indiana University, School of Music

 $35 per 1/2 hour